tatiC/rename_rails_project/README.markdown

 ToDo:
 ====================================================================

+Rename the project folder

-The code that renames the other 10 files and the app_name_folder :)
+DONE:The code that renames the other 10 files and the app_name_folder :)

 Stick with me :)